 We all look back to the times when we were kids and life was easier.
 'Remember when' phrases come and go with little to help with our everyday lives.
 Remember when only makes things harder, not easier, and we all struggle with it.
 Juggling work, family, friends, and relaxation time can be difficult and tricky.
 I have learned to take a quick moment for me to make my day run smoother and my relaxation level climb to the roof.
 It only takes a moment of your time.
 No more than taking a deep breath in some cases.

 Wake up--what wakes you up in the morning?
 The alarm, the kids, the animals or all of the above (or none of the above)?
 Once you realize that you are hopelessly awake, try this trick to start your day off right.
 First close your eyes again.
 Stretch all of your muscles, beginning with your top and ending with your toes.
 Now open your eyes and begin your day.
 You will feel revived and fresh for the trials and tribulations of the day.
 Stretching allows the blood to flow through your muscles before you rise giving them a quick 'jolt' of energy before you need to use them.
 Perfect for getting the day started.

 At night there are so many factors that can keep us awake.
 These factors don't just affect how long it takes us to get to sleep, they also affect the following day(s) because we are tired and frustrated.
 Try this trick to help you sleep better, longer, and deeper.
 Work a 'routine' that tells your body it is time for bed.
 By routine, I mean the same thing every night.
 Don't expect it to work after just one try, though.
 You have to do it long enough for your body to recognize it as a routine.

 At what age do you think children stop making messes when they play?

 I would give my kids paper lunch bags in which they could discard their trash as they worked on crafts.
 Another great idea was giving them a bag to decorate themselves.
 I would decorate one for me while they decorated theirs with crayons, stickers, markers and whatever else we had.
 Then we would line them up on the window sill for display purposes.
-As the seasons changed, so did the bag decor.
+As the seasons changed, so did the bags.
 Great way to relax and have fun with your kids.
 Plus the cleanup is a breeze.
 Just roll up the sheet and shake in the garbage.
 I actually keep an old sheet tucked away just for that purpose.
 My kids loved it and now so do my Grand kids!
 Don't forget to use the same technique for your spouse.
 They can help and then you can both relax.